 It depends on the weather, but complete drying can take up to 3 weeks if it's cold outside.
 Start with short, small fires in the oven for the first time.
 Increase temperature gradually not quickly.
 If there is any remaining water in the dome walls, heat could change it to a steam and crack the wall.
 With a small fire you will help to drag that remaining water out.

-* When concreting do not apply water by spraying it on top at the end to smooth the surface with trowel or leveling tool.
+* While concreting; do not apply water by spraying it over the concrete surface to smooth it with trowel or leveling tool the end.
 Your concrete block would lack the hard finish on the outside surface, or you could experience little stones on the bottom of your pizza and between your teeth for a while until you pick them all up.
 Compared to fire bricks, refractory concrete hearths may develop peeling problems and cracks down the track.
 Like with our Earth Globe and it's tectonic plates- They are actually a large segments, if some part can not freely move a crack gets naturally created.
 In regards to the expansion on heating and backwards contraction on cooling down movements in dome, we are talking only about a couple of millimeters or less.
 Brick domes consists of many small segments-bricks, they create nice and natural movement in the structure.